windweller/Tinker/README.md

 import files.filetypes.CSV
 import files.filetypes.Tab

-  val csv = new DataContainer("././testCSV.csv", true) with Doc with CSV val tab = new DataContainer("././testTab.tab", true) with Doc with Tab println(csv.dataIteratorPure.next().mkString("\t"))
+  val csv = new DataContainer("././testCSV.csv", header = true) with Doc with CSV val tab = new DataContainer("././testTab.tab", header = true) with Doc with Tab println(csv.dataIteratorPure.next().mkString("\t"))
 ```

 Stackable trait pattern means you can swap in and out different modules, like playing Lego.
-If you are dealing with a tab file, you can choose to use Tab module instead of CSV.
-Also in the future, you might be able to use HTML module or other types of module instead of Doc module.
+If you are dealing with a tab file, you can choose to use `Tab` module instead of `CSV`.
+Also in the future, you might be able to use `HTML` module or other types of module instead of `Doc` module.

 Basic File I/O has a nice high-level abstraction that treats a directory of files and a single file as the same entity, and allow `Iterator` access throught the whole data corpus.